NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Gruhastha - Major Curse.md

-**Major Curse:** The written word turns against you, blurring into illegibility.
+The written word turns against you, blurring into illegibility.
 You are incapable of reading anything or making out symbols of any sort, including the words on scrolls, spellbooks, or magic items.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*